2022 Brazilian general election: Congressional election results

 In the National Congress of Brazil, right-wing parties expanded their majority, while centrist and left-wing parties elected fewer members, despite the Workers' Party-led coalition gaining seats, continuing the trend from the 2018 Brazilian general election.
 Several small parties did not satisfy the minimum number of elected members to obtain access to public funds, broadcast time, and congressional leadership.
 To satisfy the requirement, these members could choose to individually join larger parties, or their parties could merge.
 The goal of this requirement, first established in 2018, was to reduce the large number of parties in Congress and facilitate political negotiations between them.

-The growth of the right-wing parties in Congress was cited as a potential roadblock to Lula's policy goals upon taking office.
+The growth of the right-wing parties in Congress was cited as a potential roadblock to Lula's policy goals upon taking office, while one observer noted that the Congress elected in 2022 would be “far more to the right than the one Lula negotiated with during his previous tenures from 2002 to 2010” while also describing it as “the most centre-right Congress since 1988.”
 Despite right-wing shifts in both chambers, a number of conservative incumbents were not elected for the same or other offices, including Douglas Garcia, Janaina Paschoal, and Fabricio Queiroz.
 A number of milestones took place in the election for Congress, including two transgender activists, Erika Hilton and Duda Salabert, who became the first transgender individuals elected to Congress, and five self-declared indigenous Brazilians were elected as deputies (including Sônia Guajajara and Célia Xakriabá) and two as senators (Wellington Dias and Hamilton Mourão), the largest number of self-declared indigenous candidates elected to Congress to date.